rowangithub/DOrder/README.md

 The tool has some troubles to be compatible with OCaml 4.0+.
 We will improve our code soon.

+To detect whether your machine supports SpecLearn (DOrder),
+		Run ./configure

 In order to make sure that you have Z3 ready for the tool, we require users to manually

 		Go into external/z3/ocaml, and run ./build-lib.sh /usr/local/lib/ocaml/
-		please adjust the path to Ocaml library and install CamlIDL if necessary.

-If you encounter any error, please follow ReadMe provided under external/z3/ocaml to install Z3.
+If you encounter any problem, please follow the ReadMe provided under external/z3/ocaml to install Z3.
 You are also required to put libz3.dylib (you need to compile Z3 to get this file) under external/z3/lib.